The National Clinical Programmes focus on improving specific clinical areas such as:

 Each National Clinical Programme has three main objectives, to:

-The first programmes were launched in 2010 and there are over 30 National Clinical Programmes in operation today.
+The first programmes were launched in 2010 and there are approximately 36 National Clinical Programmes in operation today.

-The patient journey can be complex and the National Clinical Programmes develop practical solutions to address potentially problematic points on this journey; for example, delays in getting an outpatient appointment.
+The patient journey can be complex and the National Clinical Programmes use quality improvement methodologies to develop practical solutions to address potentially problematic points on this journey; for example, delays in getting an outpatient appointment.

 By bringing experienced people from multidisciplinary backgrounds together we create the right conditions for innovative ideas and solutions to evolve – solutions that deliver real and lasting benefits for all patients and HSE service users.